How to bulletproof your morning coffee with ancient herbs

 Licorice Root: An adaptogen or “guide drug” that guides other herbs where they will be the most beneficial.
 Licorice is also an anti-inflammatory that can help heal adrenal fatigue.

 Get started with the HANAH Super Brew

-Once the coffee is ready, place all of the ingredients together in a blender, and blend until frothy and smooth.
-The honey in HANAH ONE is a natural sweetener, but if you prefer more sweetness, add some more honey or agave nectar to taste.
+- Place all of the ingredients together in a blender, and blend until frothy and smooth (the honey in HANAH ONE is a natural sweetener, but if you prefer more sweetness, add some more honey or agave nectar to taste)

 Like this post?
 Share it!